-We are very pleased that you have demonstrated your confidence in us by purchasing this sawmill and we will do our utmost to meet your expectations.
+Welcome!
+We are very pleased that you have demonstrated your confidence in us by purchasing this sawmill, and we will do our utmost to meet your expectations.

-Logosol has been manufacturing sawmills since 1989, and in that time we have supplied approximately 30 000 machines to satisfied customers the world over.
+Logosol has been manufacturing sawmills since 1989.
+In that time we have supplied approximately 50,000 machines to satisfied customers the world over.

-We are just as concerned with your safety as we are that you achieve the best possible results with your sawmill.
+We care about your safety as well as we want you to achieve the best possible results with your sawmill.
 We therefore recommend that you take the time to carefully read this user manual from cover to cover in peace and quiet before you begin using the saw.
 Remember that the machine itself is just part of the value of the product.
-Much of the value is also to be found in the expertise we pass on to you in this user manual.
+Much of the value is also to be found in the expertise we pass on to you in the user manuals.
 It would be a pity if that were not utilised.